Skip to main contentSkip to main content

 Ortho-K vs. Atropine Drops: Which Myopia Control Method Is Right for Your Child?

-As a dad and an optometrist here in Fayetteville, I get a lot of questions from parents who are worried about their child’s eyesight.
-They see their kid’s glasses getting thicker every year and they ask me, “Dr. Singletary, is there anything we can do to stop this?”
+For parents, and an optometrist here in Fayetteville, I get a lot of questions from parents who are worried about their child’s eyesight.
+They see their kid’s glasses getting thicker every year and they ask me, “our clinical team, is there anything we can do to slow this?”
 It’s a question that hits close to home, especially with so many of our local families serving at Fort Liberty or navigating the Cumberland County school system.
 You want your kids to have every advantage, and clear, healthy vision is a big part of that.

 Here’s the thing: for a long time, the answer was just stronger glasses.
 But now, we have incredible options for Myopia Control that can actually slow down the progression of nearsightedness in children.
 Two of the most effective and popular methods we use in my practice are Ortho-K, which we call sleepSEE®, and low-dose atropine eye drops.